 Didsbury is a suburb in south Manchester and is well served by transport links.

 The parish has two churches, one at each end of the village.
-Emmanuel is near the centre of the village, on Barlow Moor Road.
-St James is south, on Stenner Lane, the heart of the old village.
+Emmanuel is near the centre of the village, on Barlow Moor Road, next to the library.
+St James is south, on Stenner Lane, opposite The Didsbury Parsonage and next to The Didsbury pub.

 The Parish Centre and No6 are both on the Emmanuel site.